dhc-barnard/tutorials/StoryMapJS.md

 "Zoomify" your image.
 For your image to work with StoryMapJS, the underlying technical structure of the image must resemble the underlying technical structure of a digital map.
 Digital maps are made up of tiles, and "zoomifying" your image is a process that converts your image into a series of tiles.
 You can follow these instructions to Zoomify your image with Adobe Photoshop.

  - **Step 3**
---Host the image tiles on the web.
+ - Host the image tiles on the web.
 Now that your image has been converted into tiles, the tiles must be placed on a web server.
 This allows StoryMapJS's servers to access your tiles.
 While there are several hosting services you could use for this, using GitHub is often the simplest option.
 You can follow these instructions for hosting your tiles on GitHub.

 Alternatively, if you have experience with another web hosting service, feel free to use it instead.

- - NOTE: We have completed steps 1-3 on your behalf.
-Choose between Image Base Map 1 (1674) or 2 (1680) and continue with Step 4.
-Image Base Map 1 (1674)
-Image Base Map 2 (1680)

 **Step 4**
 Link your StoryMap to your image tiles.
 Now, you're ready to make your StoryMap using your image!
 To start your StoryMap, please go to https://storymap.knightlab.com and click the big green button that says "Make a StoryMap."
 Once you've entered a name for your StoryMap, click the "options" button in the top-left corner.
 Change the "map type" to Gigapixel, as shown below:

 In the box that says "Zoomify URL", enter the URL where your tile files are hosted.
 The GitHub hosting instructions will show you exactly where to find this URL.
 Under max image size, enter the pixel width and height of your original image (before Zoomifying it).
 Click close.

-**NOTE:**

-- Image Base Map 1 URL: https://elanaalt.github.io/Versailles-1674/: Max pixel size: 5225 width x 4000 height
-- Image Base Map 2 URL: https://elanaalt.github.io/Versailles-1680/: Max pixel size: 5188 width x 4000 height

 You're now ready to make your StoryMap, with the image as the base map!
 The rest of the process will be exactly the same as creating a regular StoryMap, with one small but important difference: Since you're not working with a geographical map, you cannot enter an address or longitude and latitude to place your location markers.
 Instead, click the image in the spot where you want to place your location markers.
 You can then click and drag your location marker if you'd like to move it.